erdaldogan/Object-Counter/README.md

 Examples that satisfy augmentation condition can be found at *docs/tsf_aug_examples.png*

+*Important Note: In both of the algorithms variable that holds number of objects needs to be incremented every time the programs encounters with an isolated pixel(i.e, all of the 8-neighbors are 0 or B(p) = 0)*

 ## Output
 Output of the program is a ```.csv``` file including file name, which algorithm is used, number of objects and the number of iterations.